 For joint pain that is not caused by inflammation such as osteoarthritis try heat for relief.
 The Arthritis Foundation recommends placing a moist heating pad wrapped in a layer of cloth on the affected joint or soaking it in a warm bath.
 Heat treatments also can be effective for rheumatoid arthritis when you’re not having a flare-up.

-If you have severe joint pain or a chronic condition that interferes with your daily life, be sure to check out our Fast Acting Factor 5 that was created to help act as an Advanced Pain Support!
+If you have severe joint pain or a chronic condition that interferes with your daily life, be sure to check out our FACTOR 5 that was created to help act as an Advanced Pain Support!
 It has been enhancing more than 50,000 lives every year!